peddakasowmya/shellscripting/readme.md

 ## DRY Code vs WET code
 DRY : Don't Repeat Yourself  --> reduce repetition of code WET : Write Everything Twice -->

+### POints to be noted in DNS
+1. When you create any private DNS record, don't prefer to delete anytime,
+2. just update the IP
+3. If you delete the private DNS record and try to create, sometimes it would take 24 hrs for it to work